nulogy/vorpal/README.md

 end
 ```

-Here we've used the `owned` flag on the `belongs_to` from the Tree to the Gardener to show that the Gardener is on the aggregate boundary.
+Here we've used the `owned: false` flag on the `belongs_to` from the Tree to the Gardener to show
+that the Gardener is on the aggregate boundary.

 And use it: